Twiddlle/acl-nest/readme.md

       @Req() request: Request
     ): Promise<number> {
       // we need to call checkPermission instead of hasPermission
-      // because check permission will throw same Error as Guard used in decorators, instead or returning bool await this.accessControlService.checkPermission([request.headers['x-user'], 'age', 'read'])
+      // because check permission will throw same Error as Guard used in decorators, instead or returning boolean await this.accessControlService.checkPermission([request.headers['x-user'], 'age', 'read'])
       return 32;
     }